rub1e/hub/README.md

-# A Digital Learning Hub
+# A digital learning hub

-## Summary

-Our vision of a digital learning hub is a peer-led learning environment that combines the open access of a public library, the learning environment of a classroom and the vocational opportunities of a workplace.

-## Three connected spaces
+## Background

-**A public learning space** where the general public can come to learn with others in both informal peer-led groups and more formal expert-led classes.
+Founders & Coders CIC is a social enterprise dedicated to providing exceptional training in web development and assistance in finding work, without charging its students (the FAC Bootcamp).
+We believe that access to life-changing education should be free for all - and nowhere is this more true than in the digital sphere.

+Our model is a sustainable one - students “graduate” and immediately become teachers, facilitating the training of subsequent students, as well as getting involved in our other activities.
+This largely peer-led model has allowed us to teach over 100 students in the past couple of years.

+    After students graduate, we encourage them to remain in our co-working space, where they can build a portfolio under the guidance of more experienced mentors.
+We attempt to find projects that have social impact.
+Clients are likely to include social enterprises, startups, local authorities and established businesses.
+Graduates work freelance, starting at a London Living Wage rate, until they are ready to start their own business or find employment.
+As long as they remain in the space, they are expected to contribute to the learning of others.

+##Objectives

+Now that we have achieved financial sustainability for our organisation, we are ready to start working on extending our model.

+Our current objective is a huge step-change in the number of people we are able to reach.
+To achieve this, we are proposing the creation of a “three-tiered” space:

-**A classroom** where students can train to become software developers in a full-time coding bootcamp.
++ A classroom where students can train to become software developers in a full-time coding bootcamp;

-**A co-working space** where bootcamp graduates can gain experience and build a portfolio while working with a selection of startups and digital agencies.
++ A co-working space where bootcamp graduates can gain experience and build a portfolio while working with a selection of startups and digital agencies;

-## Peer led
-The coding bootcamp curriculum is based on the one that has been successfully developed at Founders & Coders and is largely peer-led.
-Support comes from the bootcamp alumni and businesses in the co-working space, who receive subsidised rent in return for their involvement in the bootcamp.

-## Staff requirements
++ A public learning space where we can organise informal peer-led learning groups, public events and workshops.

+## How will this work?

+The requirements for the digital learning hub are broadly as follows:

+**A suitable physical space**
+In order to house around 16 full-time bootcamp students and 24 working graduates and mentors, we estimate the minimum space required would be 200 sq m.
+In addition, we would need access to a shared-use space for running events and workshops for the general public.

+**Staff**
-Two full-time staff: A director of learning to run the coding bootcamp and a career advisor to place people into work.
-Part-time temporary posts for bootcamp alumni at London living wage.
+Because the bulk of the teaching is done by bootcamp graduates in exchange for the education they have received, staffing requirements are low.
+Only two permanent staff are needed - a director of learning to ensure quality across the bootcamp and public-facing activities, and a careers and recruitment consultant to help place people into work.

-## Size
-Co-working for up to 24 people; a classroom for up to 16 people; a public space for up to 24 people.
-Approximately 300 sq.m. total.

-## Sustainability
-The bootcamp training and open-access learning space is provided for free.
-Income is from subsidised desk rental and from recuitment fees.
-A digital learning hub would be expected to become self-supporing within two years of operation and to then operate free of public funding.
+**Investment & income**
+The primary costs of the hub are the cost of the physical space, and the salaries of the Director of Learning and Careers Consultant.
+A small marketing budget would be needed to promote the public-facing courses, and any ad-hoc work from alumni would be paid at the rate of the London Living Wage.

+The level of investment required would be offset somewhat by income from (subsidised) desk rental from those in the co-working space, and recruitment fees from alumni placed into work.

-## Track record
+## Outcomes

-The Founders & Coders campus opened in January 2015.
-It closely follows the model outlined here and is expected to break-even ahead of schedue in 2016.
+Our intention is nothing short of:

++ Finding paid work as software developers for all bootcamp alumni who seek it;
++ Supporting some members of the public who participate in our non-bootcamp classes into paid work;
++ Operating without the need for funding within three years.